-Employing self-representation, I contemplate the physical and emotive weight of four foods, offering up the idea of the corporeal as place, as event, where things occur and dissipate (or linger).
-My body is the ground for performing marginally demanding gestures.
-It is a temporary dwelling that cradles the spiky durian fruit bearing down on my chest, or the ten kilograms of salt on my back, as it dissolves into brine.
-“While bodies do things,” Sara Ahmed writes, things might also “do bodies.”
-The food items, like the artist’s performances, are ephemeral in essence, and become contemplative objects instead of offering gratification or nourishment.
+Using self-representation and the physical and emotive weight of four foods, I offered up the idea of the corporeal as place, as event, where things occur and dissipate (or linger).
+My body became the ground for performing marginally demanding gestures.
+It was a temporary dwelling for ten kilograms of salt on my back as it dissolved into brine; a nest for hand dyed Chinese tea eggs before they spilled from my dress; a twisting frame with outstretched limbs unable to clean up an impossible spill.
+“While bodies do things,” scholar Sara Ahmed writes, things might also “do bodies.”2 The food items, like my accompanying video performances, were ephemeral in essence.
+Instead of offering gratification or nourishment, the foods are contemplative objects for my compounding griefs around predatory economies, resource extraction, sexual violence, loss, and yearnings for community care.

 Murmur in the flesh, 30 in x 40 in lightjet print, 2019